NMaiyu/Difference_Wavefields/README.md

 `python3 ./plot.py outputDirName DirName1 interface others`
 e.g.     `python3 ./plot.py  OUTPUT_difference OUTPUT_coarse_heterogeneous interfaces_topo.dat`

->outputDirName  - directory where computed data is saved
+>outputDirName  - directory where the data to plot is saved
+               if the reference simulation directory is used here, its wavefield bump will be plotted
                e.g. ./OUTPUT_difference

 >DirName1    - directory of reference simulation